dsanchor/demo-cicd/README.md

 - Push Artifact to Nexus
    - Version will be extracted from pom.xml
    - Artifact will be uploaded to a release repository defined in pom.xml (distribution management) and store in Nexus.
 Notice that Nexus will reject uploading the same version twice.
 So it is important to **modify this version in the application pom.xml prior triggering this pipeline**.
 It is not the aim of this demo to define any strategy for version management or git branching, but a good and simple approach is "feature branching".
+In this case, you will create a "git branch" for every new feature (or hotfix) and you will merge it back to the master branch once it is finished.
+It is before merging when you could define a new version.
+Also, you have the possibility of using the well known maven release plugin to automate the version management and releases process.

 ### 2. CD (Continuous Delivery)